James-Antrim/pkg_groups/README.md

 Creates a menu related to the profile or profile related content being displayed.
 This will always display menu-published content, and can be configured to display a link to the profile itself.
-Administrators and the profile user will also be shown links to views which manage personal resources: the profile editor, the content manager and the joomla content editor (with the category restricted).
+Administrators and the profile user will also be shown links to views which manage profile resources: the profile editor, the content manager and the joomla content editor (with the category restricted).